 OpenOffice, on the other hand, tends to skew toward older file formats when it comes to giving you Save As… options, including ODF, Microsoft Word 97/2000/XP, Microsoft Word 95, and Rich Text.
-It also mainly lets you export your documents only as PDFs and XHTMLs.
+If you choose to export your document, your choices are further limited to only PDF and XHTML.

-Winner: LibreOffice due to its wider file format range.
+Winner: LibreOffice due to its more modern file format range.